vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 poetry run python -m chatgpt.nodes.validator --wallet.name=validator_4001 --dlp.register 0.001
 ```

-Afterwards, the transaction must be accepted by calling the acceptValidator function in the deployed smart contract, which can be done like so:
+Afterward, the transaction must be accepted by calling the acceptValidator function in the deployed smart contract, which can be done like so:

 - Visit: https://satori.vanascan.io/address/<deployed_contract_address>?tab=write_contract
 - Connect owner wallet created earlier